ttopper/CPSC129/docs/05.1_Sorting_1/03_Straight_selection_sort.md

 # Straight Selection Sort

-Like insertion sort straight selection sort proceeds through the list one position at a time, and like linear insertion it leaves a sorted list behind it as it proceeds.
+Like insertion sort, straight selection sort proceeds through the list one position at a time, and like linear insertion it leaves a sorted list behind it as it proceeds.
 However it behaves quite differently at each position.
 Where linear insertion sort asks,